Meghan McCain & Sunny Hostin Battle It Out On ‘The View’ During Heated Debate

 — daniel (@dannnsimon) October 16, 2019

-Sunny recently appeared on Jimmy Kimmel Live where she spoke about life as a panelist of the longrunning ABC talk series and how there are days that although they disagree on set, the women find ways to quickly mend fences and move past their differing opinions.
+Sunny recently appeared on Jimmy Kimmel Live where she spoke about life as a panelist of the long-running ABC talk series and how there are days where, although they disagree on set, the women find ways to quickly mend fences and move past their differing opinions.

 When asked if it’s “fun” to fight “every single day,” Sunny said that’s kind of what they signed up for, revealing that when a network hires five passionate, smart, aggressive women, this is what can happen.

-“Do you really adore each other?” joked Jimmy to Sunny, who revealed that there are some days when she alluded to it being difficult, noting to the times when differing opinions between the woman can appear personal.
+“Do you really adore each other?” joked Jimmy to Sunny, who revealed that there are some days when she alluded to it being difficult, noting the times when differing opinions between the women can appear personal.

-Sunny then said that the women’s disagreements depend on the day and the topic they are discussing and revealed that she has argued with all of her co-hosts both on and off-set but these disagreements are generally not personal and she appreciates the smart and socially relevant exchanges the women have and the fact that they can move past their differences and begin the next day’s show with a clean slate.
+Sunny then said that the women’s disagreements depend on the day and the topic they are discussing, and revealed that she has argued with all of her co-hosts both on and off-set.
+However, these disagreements are generally not personal and she appreciates the smart and socially relevant exchanges the women have, and the fact that they can move past their differences and begin the next day’s show with a clean slate.

-The Inquisitr recently reported that Meghan and Whoopi came to blows just several days ago, leading The View moderator to lash out at the daughter of the late Arizona Senator John McCain, while she was talking about Donald Trump’s decision to pull troops out of Syria, shocking the entire panel with her outburst.
+The Inquisitr recently reported that Meghan and Whoopi had a heated verbal exchange just several days ago, leading The View moderator to lash out at the daughter of the late Arizona Senator John McCain, while she was talking about Donald Trump’s decision to pull troops out of Syria, shocking the entire panel with her outburst.

 The View airs weekdays at 11 a.m.
 EST on ABC.